 Welcome to Lima, the capital and largest city with 10 million people.

 Welcome to your first day in Peru.
-After a continental breakfast we will head to Lunahuana, south of Lima.
-Lunahuana is tucked into the mountains along the pristine Cañete River, fairly removed from the tourist track, allowing you to have an incredible and unique experience in Peru.
+Meet your program leaders and head to Lunahuana is tucked into the mountains along the pristine Cañete River, fairly removed from the tourist track, allowing you to have an incredible and unique experience in Peru.
 Our final destination is Huayllampi, a small rural village past Lunahuana where Rustic has been working for years.
 We have a close relationship with the local school and both the students and teachers here are eager to meet you.

 Upon arrival, you will get settled into the schools sleeping quarters and participate in a welcome ceremony with the local school children.
 During the afternoon, students will get acquainted with their surroundings and prepare for the week of service.